-Built in 1962, the Chaparral Antique Cars are the second-oldest continuously-operating attraction in the park.
+Built in 1962, the Chaparral Antique Cars are the second-oldest, continuously-operating attraction in the park.
 Though much has changed with these cars, many details remain the same.
 Unfortunately, we were not able to get an exact angle on the "today" shot as that would put us in a restricted area.
 As you can see, the tops have been removed from the cars and their direction of travel has flipped.
 The queue house, however, is still the same as well as the queue line railing.
-It even appears that the tree on the right-hand side of the "then" photo is possible the same as the one in the "today" photo found in the same spot.
+The tree on the right-hand side of the "then" photo is possibly the same as the one in the "today" photo as they are planted in nearly the same spot.
 If you observe close enough, the train's water tower is also still standing tall in the background.

 France is one of the more interesting areas of the park.
-It is mostly a walk-through area with not much to do.
-Pierre's Treasures was a shop in the park that existed in the 1960's and most likely onward.
-Today, though, this location is home to a face painting station.
-The buildings are shaped nearly the same but it is possible that they are, in fact, not the same.
+Today, it is mostly a walk-through area with limited activities.
+In the past, however, the area had more to offer.
+Pierre's Treasures was a shop in the park that existed in the 1960s and potentially longer.
+Today, however, this location is home to a face painting station.
+The buildings are shaped nearly the same but it is possible that they are, in fact, different structures.
 We are certain that their location is the same based off of old park maps as well as the stone wall seen in the background of each photo.
 "Then" Photo Credit: Ken Martinez

 The Crazy Horse Saloon is one of the few original structures inside the park that has not gone through an extensive transformation.
-Seen above, the awning over the door remains the same as well as the seen windows.
+Seen above, the awning over the door remains the same as well as the windows.
 The park has even kept the signage, though now only Coca-Cola is represented.
 The main sign near the top has changed and the paint scheme has been updated throughout the years.
 One major change we noticed is to the porch area on the left-hand side of each image.
 Back then, steps led you directly into the venue.
-Today, a larger concrete platform has been constructed.
-This is to likely keep up with current-day accessability laws.
+Today, a larger concrete platform has been constructed, likely keep up with current-day accessibility laws and requirements.

-The Krofft Puppet Theatre, now known as The Majestic Theatre, has gone through quite a transformation over the years.
+The Krofft Puppet Theatre, now known as the Majestic Theatre, has gone through quite a transformation over the years.
 Originally constructed in 1968, the Krofft Puppet Theatre was built to show puppet shows produced by Sid and Marty Krofft.
-Over the years the theatre has had a couple of transformations.
+The structure, however, has gone through multiple transformations throughout the decades.
 This is what Majestic Theatre looks like today.
 Some aspects are still similar to the original design.
 The entrances to the venue can be found in the same spots on each side of the building.
 A square flower bed on the left-hand side of each photograph is still present.
-If you look closely at the theatre the next time you are at the park, the two other square flower beds have been replaced with brick work in the ground.
+Next time you are at the park, look for the two other square flower beds that have been replaced with brick work in the ground.